Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxBody**
 > GetDocxBodyResponse editDocumentDocxBody(reqConfig)

-Get body from a DOCX
+Get body from a Word DOCX document

 Returns the body defined in the Word Document (DOCX) format file; this is the main content part of a DOCX document